Gaurav0/ember-cli-jquery-ui/README.md

 ## Included Components

-At the moment, ember-cli-jquery-ui includes eight of the eleven jquery ui widgets wrapped in components:
+At the moment, ember-cli-jquery-ui includes nine of the eleven jquery ui widgets wrapped in components:

 1. `jqui-accordion`, which can be used in your application like this: